 The purchase price is the price agreed by the parties, provided it does not diverge by more than the 25 percent from the fair market price of goods of the same kind at the date of the sale.
 The sale price of real estate cannot be lower than its fiscal cost, the valuation recorded in the land registry office, or the price recorded in the previous year’s real estate tax return.
 Transactions carried out between Colombian taxpayers and foreign related parties are subject to transfer pricing rules.

 With the implementation of IFRS in Colombia, on the acquisition of assets or commercial establishments, it will be possible to recognize the goodwill to the extent that its value is duly supported in technical valuations.
 Its amortization is subject to several requirements.
-In the case of share acquisitions, the recognition of the goodwill is available.
+In the case of share acquisitions, the recognition of the goodwill is available and its amortization could be deductible subject to requirements, e.g. proof of the impairment.
 Goodwill is understood to be the difference between the acquisition price and the book value of the shares, provided that the purchaser takes control of the entity.
-The demerit (loss of value) of the goodwill can be deducted for tax purposes; amortization is no longer applicable for the Colombian entity.
-Goodwill can be amortized over a minimum term of 5 years against taxable profits.

 Depreciation expenses of a company’s fixed assets used during the tax year are recognized and accepted by the tax authorities.
 Useful life terms are established by law and are mandatory.
 Taxpayers can use the straight-line and the reducing-balance depreciation methods, or they can request permission to use another depreciation method from the tax authority.